Benjamin Schweitzer

 About

 Benjamin Schweitzer is a scholar working on Inorganic Chemistry, Materials Chemistry and Atomic and Molecular Physics, and Optics.
-According to data from OpenAlex, Benjamin Schweitzer has authored 14 papers receiving a total of 463 indexed citations (citations by other indexed papers that have themselves been cited), including 4 papers in Inorganic Chemistry, 3 papers in Materials Chemistry and 3 papers in Atomic and Molecular Physics, and Optics.
-Recurrent topics in Benjamin Schweitzer’s work include Metal-Organic Frameworks: Synthesis and Applications (4 papers), Urban, Neighborhood, and Segregation Studies (2 papers) and Spectroscopy and Quantum Chemical Studies (2 papers).
-Benjamin Schweitzer is often cited by papers focused on Metal-Organic Frameworks: Synthesis and Applications (4 papers), Urban, Neighborhood, and Segregation Studies (2 papers) and Spectroscopy and Quantum Chemical Studies (2 papers).
-Benjamin Schweitzer collaborates with scholars based in United States, France and Canada.
-Benjamin Schweitzer's co-authors include Diego A. Gómez‐Gualdrón, Carine Michel, Ryther Anderson, Stephan N. Steinmann and Moisés A. Carreón and has published in prestigious journals such as The Journal of Physical Chemistry C, ACS Applied Materials & Interfaces and Physical Chemistry Chemical Physics.
+According to data from OpenAlex, Benjamin Schweitzer has authored 14 papers receiving a total of 489 indexed citations (citations by other indexed papers that have themselves been cited), including 4 papers in Inorganic Chemistry, 3 papers in Materials Chemistry and 3 papers in Atomic and Molecular Physics, and Optics.
+Recurrent topics in Benjamin Schweitzer’s work include Metal-Organic Frameworks: Synthesis and Applications (4 papers), Carbon dioxide utilization in catalysis (2 papers) and Urban, Neighborhood, and Segregation Studies (2 papers).
+Benjamin Schweitzer is often cited by papers focused on Metal-Organic Frameworks: Synthesis and Applications (4 papers), Carbon dioxide utilization in catalysis (2 papers) and Urban, Neighborhood, and Segregation Studies (2 papers).
+Benjamin Schweitzer collaborates with scholars based in United States, France and Saudi Arabia.
+Benjamin Schweitzer's co-authors include Diego A. Gómez‐Gualdrón, Ryther Anderson, Carine Michel, Stephan N. Steinmann, Grace C. Anderson, Taner Yildirim, Lu Lin, Mitchell H. Weston, Paula García-Holley and Timur İslamoğlu and has published in prestigious journals such as The Journal of Physical Chemistry C, ACS Applied Materials & Interfaces and Physical Chemistry Chemical Physics.

 In The Last Decade